vitoriagarcia/twitter_pipeline_airflow/README.md

-## ETL Cloud-based project that extracts data from Twitter, filter, and store it in a AWS S3 bucket
+## ETL Cloud-based project that extracts data from Twitter, filter, and store it in an AWS S3 bucket
 This project is hosted in an EC2 instance and orchestrated by Apache Airflow.

 ## Architecture: